Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 As a result, annual policies offer coverage for the entire year, for all trips you make.

-First, it covers you for once price through the whole year no matter where you go.
+- Covers you for once price throughout the whole year no matter where you go

-Second, they focus primarily on emergency medical care, rather than cancellation expenses.
+- Focus primarily on emergency medical care, no cancellation or baggage expenses

-A last minute cruise might tempt you to skip the travel insurance, since you aren’t going to cancel it.
+A last-minute cruise might tempt you to skip the travel insurance since you aren’t going to cancel it.
+You can still get a full-featured policy with Interruption, in case Aunt Ellen dies during your trip.

 First, cruise line travel insurance is always underwritten by a third party, like Allianz or AIG.
 That means the cruise line itself does not insure you.
 It just sells you a policy just like any other insurance agent.

-Second, it only covers things that are related to the cruise itself.
+Second, it only covers things the cruise line booked for you.
 It does not cover your airfare or your medical or trip interruption.

-Third, it’s very expensive.
+Third, it’s very expensive and has lousy coverage.
 It’s just an expensive incomplete policy.

 Take sensible precautions like using flotation devices to avoid hazards like open water.